FAQs

 Some signs that a cattery is a scam are the following:

-1. Pricing is too good to be true.
-The price of a quality Siberian kitten is typically between $2,000 and $3,000 USD.
+Pricing is too good to be true.
+The price of a quality Siberian kitten from a reputable breeder is typically between $2,000 and $3,000 USD.
 If a cattery is asking for $500 or even $1,000 for a kitten, it is typically a scam.
 You could see retired breeders or rescued Siberians for this price, but if the price is low, you need to understand why.

-2. You are not able to Facetime or visit your breeder.
-Minimally, you need to speak to someone over the phone; however, it is better to Facetime or visit the breeder.
-Some catteries are closed and won’t schedule visits for the safety of their kittens, but there is no reason why a breeder can’t Facetime or schedule a video chat with you.
+You are not able to Facetime your breeder.
+Minimally, you need to speak to someone over the phone; however, it is better to Facetime the breeder.
+With regards to visits, some catteries are closed and won’t schedule visits for the safety of their kittens, but there is no reason why a breeder can’t Facetime or schedule a video chat with you.
 While all breeders should be registered with the appropriate registering organizations, unfortunately paperwork can be forged, so publicizing their TICA and WCF registration is a plus, but no guarantee.

-3. Cats can be transported to you within 24-48 hours from a distance.
-While sometimes possible, it’s not probable, at least with our kittens.
-We use a specific transport service when needed and it takes time to schedule.
+Cats can be transported to you within 24-48 hours from a distance.
+While sometimes possible, it’s not probable.
+We use a specific transport service for our breeder cats, and it takes time to schedule.